 Having lived in Iceland as an expat since 2000, Elizabeth enjoys her time being in nature, cooking, traveling and playing with her family: Kristján her spouse, three children and Mark the Cat.

-Jessica Key is completing a Master of Publishing degree at Simon Fraser University.
-She has a Bachelor of Arts in Creative Writing from Vancouver Island University, where she was the Managing Editor of the school’s literary magazine, Portal, and an Editorial Assistant for the Ralph Gustafson Distinguished Poet Lecture Series.
-Since moving to Vancouver, she has interned at Ronsdale Press, Anvil Press, and subTerrain Magazine, and has had her work published in some literary magazines.
+Jessica Key has recently completed a Master of Publishing degree from Simon Fraser University, where she wrote her thesis on IWR and marketing international writers retreats.
+She also has a Bachelor of Arts in Creative Writing from Vancouver Island University, where she was the Managing Editor of the school’s literary magazine, Portal, and an Editorial Assistant for the Ralph Gustafson Distinguished Poet Lecture Series.
+She lives in Vancouver with her rabbit Kenneth, and works for Anvil Press and subTerrain Magazine.
+Her work has fostered a love for short stories and personal essays, as well as organizing literary events.
+When she’s not at work (or reading) she can be found hiking in the local mountains or imbibing at a local craft brewery.

 In the autumn of 2012, on a pitch black winter’s night, we sat around a table inside a white house beside the sea with a bottle of wine and a handful of candles, and we talked about starting the Iceland Writers Retreat, a space for writers and those who enjoy the craft of writing to retreat and to foster their creative spirit.
 After all, we mused, this island out in the North Atlantic would be the ideal spot for a writing escape.